 Tightening loose refrigerant fittings to stop leaks and recharging low refrigerant levels can also restore cooling capacity.
 Electrical repairs like replacing bad start or run capacitors, blown fuses or faulty contactors are inexpensive fixes handy homeowners can do.

 Installing a hard start kit helps struggling compressors work efficiently again.
 Adjusting blower speed, straightening bent fins, and insulating ducts also help ACs blow cold air.
-If it isn’t blowing cool air, you should check the setting to ensure it has been correctly configured at the thermostat.
-With basic tools and mechanical skills, homeowners can resolve many insufficient cooling problems and avoid costly technician service calls.
+If it isn’t blowing cool air, you should check the thermostat setting to ensure it has been correctly configured.
+Homeowners can resolve insufficient cooling problems and avoid costly technician service calls with essential tools and mechanical skills.

 When to Call a Professional